 Frequent hairballs may be a sign that the digestive system’s ability to move material along—its motility—is impaired.
 Reduced motility means that food and moisture don’t progress through the intestines the way they should, and digestion suffers.
 But another important aspect of proper motility is that it limits the amount of time that pathogens and antigens are in contact with the intestinal walls.
 When these substances aren’t properly cleared away from the lining of the gut, the resulting bacterial overgrowth can interfere with the body’s absorption of nutrients.

 When a cat’s gut bacteria populations are out of proportion or key beneficial bacteria are missing, we describe the gut microbiome as imbalanced.
-An imbalanced gut microbiome is one of the factors that can lead to Inflammatory Bowel Disease (IBD), and chronic inflammation of the digestive tract can severely disrupt motility.
-(If you want to learn more about your own cat’s gut health, order our Kitty Kit Microbiome Test Kit.)
+An imbalanced gut microbiome is one of the factors that can lead to inflammatory bowel disease (IBD), and chronic inflammation of the digestive tract can severely disrupt motility.

 Cats who barf up a lot of hairballs may be ingesting an abnormal amount of hair because they’re grooming too much.
 Obsessive grooming can be a sign of anxiety—in response to a sudden change in the cat’s environment, for example—but it may also point to allergies, food sensitivities, or skin conditions that cause itching.
 Cats may also react with aggressive licking when a part of their body is in pain.
 So if you think your cat is grooming too much or too vigorously, check in with your veterinarian.